Fiscal Incentives: Updating Canadian Exploration Expenses

 Expanding the scope of what is considered CEE

-PDAC secured a significant victory in the 2016 federal budget when the Government of Canada accepted its request to include certain expenditures related to Aboriginal engagement and environmental studies as eligible for classification as CEE.
+PDAC secured a significant victory in the 2016 federal budget when the Government of Canada accepted its request to include certain expenditures related to community consultation and environmental studies as eligible for classification as CEE.
 PDAC has been undertaking advocacy to secure this legislative change since 2012.

 Prior to PDAC advocacy, certain exploration costs associated with community consultation and environmental studies were classified as Canadian Development Expenses (CDE) instead of Canadian Exploration Expenses (CEE).
 During the current financing downturn, this led some projects to be delayed until hard dollars could be raised to cover costs that are increasingly crucial to achieving both legal and social licenses.
 These changes now allow companies exploring in Canada to use flow-through funds to finance these important activities, which support responsible exploration.